 - strategic/management staff wanting a deeper understanding of AnyLogic’s capabilities and development ‘style’;

-- relatively experienced AnyLogic modellers who want to reinforce or refresh their understanding, especially if you are self-taught and/or your experience is on older versions of AnyLogic.
+- self-taught AnyLogic modellers who want to reinforce or refresh their understanding, especially if your experience is on older versions of AnyLogic.

 Modellers very experienced with other products and simulation have still found this course useful, since AnyLogic has a fairly unique conceptual base to be able to seamlessly combine the three modelling paradigms (and its flexibility as an extensible, Java-based platform opens up lots of interesting ways to do things).